tarek200614/amazon-company-analysis/README.md

 ---

-## 📈 Research Topics

-- Company Background
-- E-commerce Platform
-- Cloud Computing (AWS)
-- Artificial Intelligence
-- Supply Chain Management
-- Digital Advertising
-- Sustainability
-- Financial Analysis
-- Competitive Analysis
-- SWOT Analysis
-- Future Trends

----

-## 📚 References
+# 📚 References

-This project uses information from reputable sources including:
+This research is based on reputable sources, including:

 - Amazon Annual Reports
 - Amazon Investor Relations